 City University of Hong Kong (CityU) aspires to excel in research and education, which will have an impact on all of society, including the lives of the next generation.

 Recent achievements in global rankings show a big step forward in CityU’s performance in research, internationalisation, reputation and programmes.
-CityU now ranks 49th in the world and 7th in Asia and is the 4th best university in the world under 50 years of age according to the QS Rankings for 2016.
-In fact, CityU ranks 3rd in Hong Kong according to the latest QS Asian University Rankings.
+CityU now ranks 55th in the world and 8th in Asia and is the 5th best university in the world under 50 years of age according to the QS Rankings for 2018 and 2019.

-In addition, CityU was ranked 119th in the 2016 Times Higher Education World University Rankings.
+In addition, CityU was ranked 7th in the world’s best universities aged 50 years or under, 14th among all universities in Asia, and 119th in the world according to the 2018 Times Higher Education World University Rankings.

 In terms of more specific subject ranking, CityU has also performed very well.
 CityU is ranked 10th in the world and 1st in Hong Kong in Engineering, and 57th in the world and 1st in Hong Kong in Economics and Business, according to Best Global Universities 2016 by US News and World Report.

 CityU is the first university in Hong Kong to receive the QS 5-Star Plus Award.
 The 5-Star Plus Award recognizes the university as not just world-class, but an elite destination to which the very best students and faculty worldwide will aspire.

 The award is dependent on the performance of individual universities in eight criteria including Research, Teaching, Employability, Internationalization, Facilities, Online / Distance Learning, Innovation, Culture, Access, Engagement and Specialist Criteria.
 CityU gets five-stars in all 8 criteria leading to the 5 Star plus award status.

 CityU, as a young and energetic University, performs exceptionally in terms of research performance.